aaronsu11/langfuse-on-aws/README.md

     LangfuseStack.AppRunnerServiceURL = <app ID>.<region>.awsapprunner.com
     ...
     ```
+    Note down the App Runner service URL for the next step.

 5. Update the `-c nextAuthUrl=https://<AppRunnerServiceURL>` context variable with the App Runner service URL from the output and re-deploy the stack: